Highly Capable Program Participation

 For Highly Capable students in third through fifth grade

 Students identified in grades 3 – 5 can take advantage of educational opportunities at their attendance area school in a general education classroom.
-Alternately, parents and guardians may request placement in the Discovery Program, self-contained classrooms for Highly Capable students at one of five school sites (Campbell Hill, Kennydale, Talbot Hill, Maplewood Heights, and Hazelwood.)
+Alternately, parents and guardians may request placement in the Discovery Program, self-contained classrooms for Highly Capable students at one of six school sites (Campbell Hill, Hazelwood*, Honey Dew*, Kennydale, Maplewood Heights*, or Talbot Hill).

 For Highly Capable students in sixth through eighth grade